mhyrr/kanonical/src/pages/2020-03-05-2010-predictions-review.md

 **Status: I’m going to take a win here**

-There’s one other minor thing I’d like to point out here: you shouldn’t bet against exponential curves.. until you shouldn’t.
-We talk a lot about exponential growth, especially as it pertains to economic, GDP, the internet and related topics.
+There’s one other minor thing I’d like to point out here: you shouldn’t bet against exponential curves until.. you shouldn’t.
+We talk a lot about exponential growth, especially as it pertains to economics, GDP, the internet and related topics.
 I’ve begun to wonder for awhile now if we’re doing that wrong.
 If the exponential is only half of the story.
 If so, we really should be thinking about sigmoid curves and, in particular, the [Gompertz distribution](https://en.wikipedia.org/wiki/Gompertz_distribution).
 Moore’s Law is a great example.
+It's a prediction and a social marker for the semiconductor industry.
 We’re smart apes, so we’re going to keep pushing the social construct that is Moore’s Law until we run up against physical barriers that prevent us going further.
-Heat dissipation and manufacturing is going to kill it pretty soon, at which point we’ll start asymptoting out towards the limits and find new and interesting dimensions to optimize.
+Heat dissipation and manufacturing problems are going to kill it pretty soon, at which point we’ll start asymptoting out towards the limits and find new and interesting dimensions to optimize.

 ##### Less Than 50% Market Penetration For Windows and Most People Will See A Computer As An Internet Appliance